Connect with others who understand.

 Treatment Plan

 Certain multiple myeloma treatments have a higher chance of success.
 People who have an autologous stem cell transplant — which uses a person’s own stem cells — are likely to have a better prognosis.
-However, stem cell transplants can lead to serious side effects, and the myeloma usually comes back in a few years.
+However, stem cell transplants can lead to serious side effects and typically only buy time.
+Myeloma usually comes back in a few years.
 Allogeneic stem cell transplants — which use stem cells from a donor — can also be used, but they have more potential side effects.
-Stem cell transplantation is often not an option for people who are older or are in worse health.
-Chimeric antigen receptor T-cell therapy (or CAR-T cell therapy) is approved in the United States for relapsed or refractory myeloma.
+Stem cell transplantation may not be an option for people who are older or in worse health.
+Chimeric antigen receptor T-cell therapy is approved in the United States for relapsed or refractory myeloma.

 Other treatments also improve prognosis.
 Traditionally, people with multiple myeloma received chemotherapy as a first-line treatment.
-Recent studies have found that using newer medications as a first-line treatment leads to better outcomes.
+Recent studies have found that using newer medications as a first-line treatment for multiple myeloma leads to better outcomes.

 Talk With Others Who Understand